-The DM3.0 Series Transponder has the capability of sending a "return to normal" trap once an alarmed condition returns to a normal state.
-This feature is enabled by default, but can be disabled by setting the TRAP ON NORMAL parameter in the the MIB point atiMgmtSnmpTrapOnNormal to a value of "2".
+The DM3X has the capability of sending a "return to normal" trap once an alarmed condition returns to a normal state.
+This feature is enabled by default but can be disabled by setting the TRAP ON NORMAL parameter in the MIB point atiMgmtSnmpTrapOnNormal to a value of "2".
 The contents of this trap message will be identical to the SNMP Alarm traps, but the value of the Alarm Type defined in the 5th varbind will be "1" (NOMINAL).